ItzKofo/Spawn-Me-2.0/README.md

 ## Installation
 1. Clone this repository
-2. Open `SpawnMe2.xcodeproj` in Xcode
-3. Build and run the project
+2. Build and run the project

 ---